 In order to assess the effectiveness of competition, the Commission must first determine an appropriate benchmark or reference point against which to assess the current and expected future state of competition.
-To undertake this assessment, the Commission will have regard to a range of market characteristics, including the extent to which market power is evident or not, the presence of co-ordinated conduct (or peaceful co-existence) between rival firms, the quantity and quality of information disclosure and the exercise of choice by customers.
+To undertake this assessment, the Commission will have regard to the National Electricity Objective and the National Gas Objective.
+In doing so, it will consider a range of market characteristics, including the extent to which market power is evident or not, the presence of coordinated conduct (or peaceful co-existence) between rival firms, the quantity and quality of information disclosure and the exercise of choice by customers.
 These and other market characteristics will serve as important guides to the Commission in its assessment of the effectiveness of competition.